tumaer/SciML/_sources/lecture/cc-1-linear.md

 #### Bayesian Interval Estimation

-Another type of Bayesian inference is the one in which we seek to find an interval which with a pre-determined probability contains the true value.
-In Bayesian statistics these are called credible intervals.
+Another type of Bayesian inference is the one in which we seek to find an interval that, with a pre-determined probability, contains the true value.
+In Bayesian statistics, these are called credible intervals.
 Finding the interval with equal tail areas to both sides $(\theta_{l}, \theta_{u})$, and which has the probability to contain the true value of the parameter, i.e.

 $$\int_{-\infty}^{\theta_{l}} g(\theta | y_{1}, \ldots, y_{n}) d\theta = \frac{\alpha}{2}$$
 $$\int_{\theta_{u}}^{\infty} g(\theta | y_{1}, \ldots, y_{n}) d\theta = \frac{\alpha}{2}$$